‘I don’t have time’

 ‘It’s too expensive’

-Exercise can be as cheap (literally, free!) or as expensive as you like!
+Exercise can be as cheap (even free) or as expensive as you like!
 The cheapest and easiest form of exercise, is walking.
-This doesn’t have to be a 5km daily walk – researchers in the US have found that just 20 minutes of walking a day can greatly benefit your health, having anti-inflammatory effects and lowering the risk of chronic conditions such as obesity.
+This doesn’t have to be a 5km daily walk.
+Researchers in the US have found that just 20 minutes of walking a day can greatly benefit your health, having anti-inflammatory effects and lowering the risk of chronic conditions such as obesity.

 If you want to step it up a notch whilst you’re on your walk, you can make the most of your own body weight, and outdoor workout stations, or even picnic benches which are great for bodyweight exercises such as push ups, step ups and tricep dips, to name a few.